 Billboard Magazine praised A Woman’s Error as “the first of its kind to be produced by a young woman of our race” and “a picture true to Negro life.”

-Due to lack of employment opportunities, Souders never directed again.
-She spent most of her life as a domestic worker, died in San Francisco at age ninety-five, and was buried in her home state of Kansas.
+Due to a lack of employment opportunities, Souders never directed again.
+She spent most of her life as a domestic worker, died in San Francisco at age 95, and was buried in her home state of Kansas.

 Her film, as well as her name, would have been entirely forgotten by history if not for the book Blacks in Black and White (1977) by Henry T. Sampson, which chronicles the work of African-American filmmakers from 1910 to 1950.
 She is also mentioned in the 2003 documentary Sisters in Cinema, directed by Yvonne Welbon.